mamintoosi-papers-codes/GFS-for-Met-Rec/README.md

 Results:   The proposed method could be employed to select the best graph features in screening of anti-cancer plants from an unverified plants list.
 So that, the plant with higher score in the list have higher chance to have anti-cancer properties.
 Although, different graph features are applicable for anti-cancer plant recommendation in each cancer type.
 </p>

-This repository provides a Python implementation of FS-in-Bio-Graphs as described in the draft paper:
+This repository provides a Python implementation of GFS-for-Met-Rec as described in the draft paper:

-> Feature Selection in Bio-Graphs,
+> Graph Feature Selection for Metabolite Recommendation,
 > Mahmood Amintoosi, Eisa Kohan
 > 2022